RasaHQ/rasa/docs/core/old_core_changelog.rst

   for current user
 - Rasa Stack HTTP intent evaluation endpoint at ``POST /intentEvaluation``.
   This endpoints performs an intent evaluation of a Rasa Stack model
+- channel-specific utterances via the "channel" key in utterance template

 Changed
 -------